It was the 13th November 2016 that we negotiated for the first piece of

 land that is now connected with several other parts to make up 5EyesFarm.
 And as the past year has taken shape so has our vision.
 First up we are creating essential partnerships.
 These are a two-way partnership where we help to implement GreenEd and GreenPractice in schools and universities and other organisations.
 In turn, these organisations, schools and universities will assist us in establishing GreenEd in the villages around the farm.

-We are starting on the farm and aim to spread into the district from there in partnership with the community and its leaders.
-We are starting a revolution of contemporary applied education in English learning, applied small business skills, integrated and organic farming practices, clean living and related ideas.
+We will start on the farm and spread from there into the district in partnership with the community and its leaders.
+We are starting a revolution of contemporary applied education in English learning, applied small business skills, integrated and organic farming practices, clean living and related practices.

 Along with the community, we will start a recycling centre and launch a campaign cleaning up the common areas, the streets and waterways.
 The village has already begun cleaning some drains and waterways and populating them with fish.
 And while these are small steps, the fish breed and become a small business.
 People have no spare cash here.
 They cannot afford any sudden changes like the need for medicine if they get sick.
-They are also uneducated generally although they are smart.
 Those who are not educated formally are smart with their hands and hearts.
 The village has already been planning a revolution within the district.
 They are trying to start eco tourism and they have mapped the region with a drone so as to plan well.
 They are hoping to start a small bakery and other small business initiatives.
 They are making sports fields and improving the infrastructure of the state schools.
 These projects usually require funding but people are generous with their time and labour.

 The partnership with the villages is substantial and particularly with help from others, we can start something good here.
 So – two-way partnerships… We help a school to green up, and we work with the teachers and community to weave GreenEd into their program.
 In turn, they will help us develop a unique model of community-based applied learning and affect a region, slowly over time.